megwil/au-privacy-policy/au-privacy_policy.md

 - provide secure access to the Services; and
 - [*].

 `Guidance` When the provider intentionally collects information, how does the provider use it?
 What are the reasons for collecting it?
-Here, you will need to list all the possible ways that the provider will utilise data.
 (Make sure to delete any of the descriptions that don’t apply).

 #### service purpose